GodotSteam/GodotSteam/README.md

 What's New
 -------------
+**Update: 10/26/20:**
+- Changed: finished a bunch of tasks from to-do list
+- Removed: unnecessary tasks from to-do list

 **Update: 10/22/20:**
 - Added: new game to list
 - Added: new tutorial for Linux caveats and issues